 Baby rescued from eruption rubble.
 Source: Unknown

-More info on what happened to the baby in the Updates section below.
+More info on what happened to the baby is in the Updates section below.

 Pyroclastic flow vs. lava flow